 Love poke cakes?
 Check out my recipes for 15 Irresistible Poke Cakes!

 Easy Chocolate Poke Cake Recipe

 I’m no stranger to poke cakes.
 At this point, I’m probably making one at least once a month.
 But they are just too good not to share!

 And this Chocolate Chip Cookie Poke Cake is no different.
-This cake is similar to my Ultimate Oreo Poke Cake in that the chocolate cake is topped with a cookie-filled mousse.
-Only this time, instead of Oreos we’re using chocolate chip cookies.
+Like my Chocolate Oreo Poke Cake, this recipe takes inspiration from a popular cookie.
+Only this time, instead of Oreos, we’re using chocolate chip cookies.

 The dessert starts with a moist chocolate cake lined with a chocolate chip cookie crust.
 It’s filled with chocolate pudding and topped with chocolate chip cookie mousse, which I also used in my No-Bake Brookie Cake.

 I literally have to stop myself from going back for seconds…or thirds.

 - Chocolate Chip Cookies – I use a family-sized bag of Chips Ahoy cookies for their crunchy texture.